fawzaanshaikh/100-days-of-code/log.md

 **Today's Progress**: Worked on the front-end project more.
 Still using HTML and CSS.

 **Thoughts**: Realized how crazy front-end development can get.
 Pixel by pixel, setting everything right.

+### Day 8: March 25, 2021

+**Today's Progress**: Completed my part of the project for the desktop version.
+Will be trying to make it responsive now.